 Lameness in dogs

-Dogs can become lame for many reasons.
-A lame dog may have a wound, an insect sting, sprain or a fracture.
+Dogs can become lame for many reasons, such as a wound, insect sting, sprain or fracture.
 Other causes include joint problems, such as osteoarthritis.
-Here you can read more about symptoms, diagnosis and treatment of lameness in dogs - and when it's time to contact a vet!
+In this article we talk about symptoms, diagnosis and treatment of lameness in dogs - and when it's time to contact a vet!

 This article was written by a FirstVet vet